juanmed/Alpha-Challenge-Doc/Test1/wr.md

 To reduce computation for trajectory generation, differential flatness theory can be used.
 Nonlinear dynamics systems could be linearized by selecting the appropriate flat output.
 If it is possible to find a set of state and input variables as function of output and its finite-order derivative, it is differential flatness system.

 Then Trajectories can be designed in the flatness space by parameterizing the flatness outputs as a series of basis functions with time as the variable.
 For example, we can set basis functions as Bezier Curve, B-spline, or piecewise polynomials.
-This polynomials can satisfy the constraints and reduce difficulty of the problem.
-And this problem is transformed into a nonlinear programming like quadratic programming
+These polynomials can ensure enforceability and reduce difficulty of the problem.

+Moreover, we should consider objective function and constraints.
+Objective function is for minimizing time or length of trajectory.
+Constraints function is like range of force or speed.
+With objective function and constraints, problem is transformed into a nonlinear programming like quadratic programming.

 ### Tracking Control